SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

-Two of the nation's strongest rushing attacks meet when the No. 24 SMU Mustangs (5-0, 0-0 AAC) bring college football's 23rd-ranked rushing offense into a matchup with the Navy Midshipmen (1-3, 0-0 AAC), who have the No. 15 rushing offense, on Saturday, October 9, 2021.
-The Mustangs are double-digit, 13.5-point favorites.
-The point total is set at 55.5.
+A pair of the nation's top running games meet when the No. 24 SMU Mustangs (5-0, 0-0 AAC) bring college football's 23rd-ranked rushing offense into a matchup with the Navy Midshipmen (1-3, 0-0 AAC), who have the No. 15 rushing offense, on Saturday, October 9, 2021.
+The Mustangs are heavy, 13.5-point favorites.
+The over/under is set at 55.5 points for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.